adjust/rport/README.md

 in development and it logs clearly when reading from cache.
 Furthermore, it works on a per-connection basis, so the same queries under different connections will be cached separately.

+### Parallel report compilation

+Since R 2.15 the `parallel` package is part of R Core.
+Rport provides some wrappers around that package to address specific use cases.

+For example a newsletter or report will likely be constituted of several independent items that could probably be generated independently to gain performance.

+    rport('production')

+    users.stats <- function(opts) {
+      sql <- '
+        SELECT count(*)
+        FROM users
+        WHERE created_at >= %s
+      '

+      rport.apptrace(sprintf(sql, opts$start_date))
+    }

+    products.stats <- function(opts) {
+      sql <- '
+        SELECT count(*)
+        FROM products
+        WHERE created_at >= %s
+      '

+      rport.apptrace(sprintf(sql, opts$start_date))
+    }

+    rport.bootstrap('parallel', cluster.size=8)

+    # run the components in parallel
+    result = rport.parallel (
+      useres   = { users.stats, opts },
+      products = { products.stats, opts }
+    )

+    # result is now a list with the results like:
+    # list (users=data.table(..), products=data.table(..))

+### Working with Executables

+Executables are a common interface to our Rport apps.
+We use them to schedule cron jobs (e.g. reports generation, aggregations, etc.) or to run other analytics tasks.
+Rport uses Rscript for creation of cross-platform executables.

+The `rport.project.new()` initializer already created a file in the `bin/` folder for you.
+Rport will also automatically load all R files relevant to your project.

+#### CLI options

+Rport manages CLI options using the R standard lib `optparse` package and the convention of placing opts files under `lib/opts/my_script_name.R`.
+Check what `rport.project.new()` generated for you above or the [sample app][sample_app] for an illustration.

+#### Logging

+Rport writes a lot about what it's doing either interactively or in log files.
+You can use these logs to get an idea about query and script execution times as well as debugging.

+The convention for executables is that all output is `sink`ed (including output from parallel workers) to `log/my_script_name.log`.

+## Summary

+Rport is an ambitious project under ongoing development.
+Be sure to follow the [GitHub repository][rport] for all updates.

 ## See more